 A pelvic examination may reveal an irregularly shaped, lumpy, or enlarged uterus.
 Frequently, this diagnosis is reliable.
 In some cases, diagnosis of fibroids is difficult, especially in obese women.
 Fibroid tumors have been mistaken for ovarian tumors, inflammation of the fallopian tubes, and pregnancy.

-transvaginal ultrasound or pelvic ultrasound may be done to confirm the diagnosis of fibroids.
+A transvaginal ultrasound or pelvic ultrasound may be done to confirm the diagnosis of fibroids.

-An endometrial biopsy (biopsy of the uterine lining) or a
+An endometrial biopsy (biopsy of the uterine lining) or a pelvic laparoscopy may be needed to rule out cancer.

 A doctor will perform a pelvic examination to check for pregnancy-related conditions and signs of fibroids or other abnormalities, such as ovarian cysts.